rustbase/rustbase-install/README.md

 # Rustbase Install
-A simple Rust project to install Rustbase and tools.
+A simple script to install Rustbase and tools.

 ## Installation
 ```bash